Fiorinia phantasma: Description

 There are several morphologically similar species of Fiorinia which cannot be separated by their scale covers or their host plants.
 For example, in North America Fiorinia phantasma is very similar to Fiorinia fioriniae and both commonly infest ornamental palms.
 However, as of 2024, F. phantasma has been only reported from Florida.
-For a reliable identification of F. phantasma, a slide mount and microscopic examination of the morphological details is required using the available keys.
+For a reliable identification of F. phantasma, a slide mount and microscopic examination of the morphological details are required using the available keys.
 For routine field surveys, a temporary slide mount may be sufficient.

 Biology

 Fiorinia phantasma is polyphagous and infests the underside of the leaves, but might spread to the upper side in dense populations.
 It has been mainly reported from tropical woody ornamental plants, especially palm trees.
 ScaleNet list 25 plant families and 54 plant genera as host plants, the large majority of them from the family Arecaceae (palm trees).
 Infested crops include cultivated palms like coconut and areca palms, as well as fruit trees like mango or lychee.

 As with other scale insects, only the first instar, the crawler stage, is mobile and can move to other parts of the host plant or spread by wind.
 The crawlers settle after a few days and start feeding on the leaves with their piercing and sucking mouthparts.
 The scale feeds mainly on parenchymal cells or vascular bundle tissue.
 Females only moult twice, to the second instar nymph and to the adult female which remains within the exuviae of the 2nd instar.
 Males have 2 additional instars.

 Long distance spread happens by human transport of host plants.
 F. phantasma is often intercepted by quarantine and also spreads frequently during the distribution of nursery plants.